 1. Preface

-This installation guide is based on Ubuntu 22.04 Linux.
+This installation guide is based on Ubuntu 22.04 server.
 Commands may vary for other Linux distributions.
 A recent and systemd-based Linux is highly recommended.

 2. Supported Version